Sujeet552/Hellow-World/README.md

 # Hellow-World
-This is my first repository
+This is my first repository.
+I wanted to learn GitHub properly.